-While the sum of sustainable investments with an environmental objective invested and sustainable investments with a social objective invested will add up to the Fund's minimum share of 80% sustainable investments, the minimum share of the Fund's investments in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy will be 30% noting that the remaining 40% will be allocated between other environmental and/or social sustainable investments but with no fixed allocation as this will depend on the availability of sustainable investments and the fact that some investments contribute to both environmental and social objectives.
+While the sum of sustainable investments with an environmental objective invested and sustainable investments with a social objective invested will add up to the Fund's minimum share of 80% sustainable investments, the minimum share of the Fund's investments in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy will be 30% noting that: (i) 10% will be allocated to sustainable investments with a social objective; and (ii) the remaining 40% will be allocated between other environmental and/or social sustainable investments but with no fixed allocation as this will depend on the availability of sustainable investments and the fact that some investments contribute to both environmental and social objectives.

-The Fund invests in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy because the currently does not use the EU Taxonomy classification system in determining whether economic activities contribute to an environmental objective or not.
+The Fund invests in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy because the Manager currently does not use the EU Taxonomy classification system in determining whether economic activities contribute to an environmental objective or not.